About Chocolate Guinness Cupcakes with Baileys Frosting

 Chocolate Guinness Cupcakes

-Preheat oven to 350 degrees.
-Prepare a muffin tin by adding cupcake liners.
+Preheat oven to 350 F. Prepare muffin pan(s) with cupcake liners, then set aside.

 In a medium saucepan, pour in beer and butter sticks.
 Set heat to low and allow butter to melt in the beer.